manuelduarte077/manuelduarte077/README.md

 # Hi there 👋

 I'm Manuel!
-A software engineer based in Managua, Nicaragua 🇳🇮 who is passionate about React-Native, Flutter, Native iOS, Native Android and practically everything related to front-end and mobile devices 😄.
+A software engineer based in Managua, Nicaragua 🇳🇮 who is passionate about Flutter, Native iOS, Native Android and practically everything related to mobile devices 😄.

 - Worked as a Software Engineer